Chart Color Schemes

 Collinswood displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Collinswood, as per the latest Census, consisted of 46.6% houses and 53.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 66.2% houses and 33.7% other dwellings.
-Home ownership in Collinswood was at 25.4%, with the remainder being mortgaged (30.0%) or rented (44.6%).
-The median monthly mortgage repayment was $2,077, higher than Adelaide metro's average of $2,000.
-The median weekly rent was $300, lower than Adelaide metro's figure of $345.
-Nationally, Collinswood's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Collinswood, as per the latest Census evaluation, 46.6% of dwellings were houses, with the remaining 53.4% being semi-detached homes, apartments, and other types.
+In comparison, Adelaide metropolitan area had 66.2% houses and 33.7% other dwellings.
+Home ownership in Collinswood stood at 25.4%, with mortgaged dwellings at 30.0% and rented ones at 44.6%.
+The median monthly mortgage repayment was $2,077, exceeding the Adelaide metro average of $2,000.
+The median weekly rent in Collinswood was $300, lower than Adelaide's $345.
+Nationally, Collinswood's mortgage repayments were higher at $2,077 compared to Australia's average of $1,863, while rents were lower at $300 against the national figure of $375.

 Frequently Asked Questions - Housing